sondande/hw3-neuralnet-sondande/README.md

 ## 2) Research Questions

 1) For the monks1.csv data set, pick a training set percentage and a random seed (document both in your README).
 Use 2 hidden neurons, a learning rate 𝜂 = 0.1, and a threshold of 0.5.

+Training set percentage = 0.6, random seed = 12345

 a.
 What is the test set accuracy you observed for your neural network?

+Test accuracy is 1.0 for our neural network with the given parameters.

 b.
 Repeat using the same training set percentage, random seed, and learning rate but with your logistic regression solution from Homework 2.
 What is the test set accuracy you observed for your logistic regression model on the monks1.csv data set?

+Test set accuracy for our logistic regression from Homework 2 with the same parameters is ~0.77 (accuracy = 0.7701149425287356).

 c.
 Create 95% confidence intervals for both accuracies.
 Which learner (neural network or logistic regression) had the highest accuracy?
 Was the difference statistically significant?
 What are the implications of your results?

+Confidence Interval for Neural Network: [1.0, 1.0]

+Confidence Interval for Logistic Regression: [0.7303, 0.8097]

+Our neural network has a higher accuracy than our logistic regression.
+When confidence intervals pass 0.95, it means that there is no difference between two groups of the study.
+In this case, neural network produces results that are not significantly different than actual labels because there is 100% likelihood that the range of predicted labels cover true labels.
+There is no uncertainty.

+However, in our logistic regression, the confidence interval is 0.73 to 0.80, which means that 73-80% of the time we can have confidence in the accuracy of our results.
+This is less confident than our neural network, which means that our neural network is learning better and therefore producing more accurate results.

-2) For the mnist_5v8.csv data set, pick a random seed.
+2. For the mnist_5v8.csv data set, pick a random seed.
 Use a learning rate of 𝜂 = 0.001, a training set percentage of 60%, and a threshold of 0.5.
 Create a neural network with each of the following numbers of neurons: 2, 5, 10, 20, and 50.
 a.
 What is the test set accuracy you observed for each number of neurons?
 Plot a line chart (using the tool of your choice: Excel, R, matplotlib in Python, etc.) of the test set accuracy as the number of neurons increased.
 Include your line chart as an image in your GitHub repository.
 - Dataset: mnist_5v8.csv
 - Learning Rate: 0.001